Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip 4: Preserve your options

 Another way to say this is "Don't move a card until you can gain something from it."
-At move 12, the newly-revealed 8 of Clubs could be moved onto the 9 of Hearts.
+At move 12, the newly-revealed 8 could be moved onto the 9.
 But we won't do it yet.
 It doesn't gain us anything right now: the move would create an empty space which is useful only if we have a King to put in it, and we don't have a King.
 And delaying the move preserves an option: we may find the other black 8 in a while, and if the 9 is still free, we can choose to move either 8 onto it.

 Like our previous choices, later events may make our choices worthless.
 The other black 8 may never appear; or perhaps the other red 9 will show up so that there's no shortage of destinations for black 8's.
 But sometimes, sometimes, leaving a choice open will benefit you later on.
 It's worth doing.